 We sometimes become anxious because we feel like we always have to do something.
 Your planner and to-do list are full of activities that you have to tick off.
 However, it’s crucial for your mental health to have downtime.
 Your body was not meant to be always working.

 Find something you enjoy doing.
 You could sit down with your loved ones and watch a movie.
 Have a Netflix and chill night with your significant other.
 Go out for a massage.
 Whatever you find relaxing, be sure to set aside time for them.

 Write It Down

 Sometimes, the best way to rid ourselves of anxiety is to let it out.
 However, not everyone is comfortable opening up to people.
 Similarly, there isn’t always someone available to listen to you.
 As an alternative, you can jot down what you’re worrying over.
+“So, before you have to concentrate on anything, spend eight to 10 minutes writing out your worries.
+When you do, your worry is less likely to get in your way, and you will likely complete tasks more easily, with your worries out of your brain and on the task at hand instead,” explains Srini Pillay, MD.
 After you write it down, toss the paper out.
 It’ll feel cathartic and symbolic of getting rid of your anxiety for now.

 Listen To Music